Merv Hughes: International career

 Hughes first appeared for Australia against India in 1985–86.
 He took 1–123 and was not re-selected until the Ashes series against England the following year.

 At the WACA Ground in 1988–89, Hughes completed a hat-trick that was unusual as it was spread across three separate overs, two innings and two different days.
 He had Curtly Ambrose caught behind with the last ball of his 36th over; ended the West Indies' first innings in his 37th, by removing Patrick Patterson; and more than a day later, completed his hat-trick by trapping Gordon Greenidge lbw with the first ball of the West Indies' second innings.
 Hughes finished the match with career-best figures of 13/217, taking 5/130 in the first innings and 8/87 in the second.

 The Australian selectors always viewed Hughes as a Test match player rather than a one-day player.
 He was generally only selected for the shorter game when another player was injured or otherwise unavailable.

-Hughes' physical presence (a burly 6'4"), handlebar moustache, a penchant for exuberant displays of affection for his fellow players, along with a tendency to talk to the opposition in inventively colourful language (his nickname was "Fruitfly" – a somewhat incongruous nickname until Allan Border explained it was a reference to "Australia's greatest national pest") and a (some would say) "mincing" run-up (that at times stretched to 45 paces), made him a firm favorite amongst supporters, who would often imitate his warm-up stretches behind him en masse.
+Hughes' physical presence (a burly 6'4"), handlebar moustache, a penchant for exuberant displays of affection for his fellow players, along with a tendency to talk to the opposition in inventively colorful language (his nickname was "Fruitfly" – a somewhat incongruous nickname until Allan Border explained it was a reference to "Australia's greatest national pest") and a (some would say) "mincing" run-up (that at times stretched to 45 paces), made him a firm favourite amongst supporters, who would often imitate his warm-up stretches behind him en masse.
 In England, on his second Ashes tour in 1993, the crowd often chanted "Sumo" when he ran in to bowl.

 Hughes played his last Test in Cape Town against South Africa in 1994.